Reviews You Can Rely On

 Top flap may not be everyone's favorite

 Once you get used to the supreme comfort of the Gossamer Gear Gorilla 50, it's hard to imagine living without it.
-It has great back padding, an internal aluminum frame, and an excellent hip belt.
-Those aren't the only reasons we love the Gorilla.
-Its voluminous external pockets swallow up gear so much that we rarely need to open the pack's main compartment until it's time to make camp.
+This pack is stacked with features — it has great back padding, an internal aluminum frame, and an excellent hip belt.
+“I love the Gorilla's voluminous external pockets.
+They swallow up so much gear that I rarely needed to open the pack's main compartment until it was time to make camp,” our lead tester brags.
 Even more impressive is the modular design that allows you to customize the pack for the trip's itinerary by easily stripping components off so that you may not need to cut gear weight.

-There's little we don't love about the Gorilla and it will be difficult for anyone to wrangle it out of our greedy thru-hiking hands.
-The top flap design of Gossamer Gear is unusual in our ultralight category, and you may prefer a rolltop.
-If you're especially rough on gear, the judicious use of mesh for the side and center pockets and holding the back padding in place may become untimely victims of your heavy-handedness.
-In that case, the exceptionally durable Dyneema construction of the Hyperlite Mountain Gear Porter 55 is a better pick, but it's not exactly a budget-friendly purchase.
+There's little we don't love about the Gorilla, and it will be difficult for anyone to wrangle it out of our greedy thru-hiking hands.
+Still, the top flap design of Gossamer Gear is unusual in our ultralight category.
+“Many hikers I know prefer a rolltop design,” claims our tester.
+If you're especially rough on gear, the mesh on the side and center pockets and for holding the back padding in place may become victims of your heavy-handedness.
+In that case, the exceptionally durable Dyneema construction of the Hyperlite Mountain Gear Unbound 40 and Hyperlite Mountain Gear Southwest 55 may be better picks, but they're not exactly budget-friendly purchases.
+If what you seek is an extremely durable pack on an even tighter budget, look into the 3F UL Gear Qidian Pro, which brings many ultralight design ideas to you at a much lower price point.
+The Qidian Pro provides more than enough internal and external space for long carries at a great volume-to-weight ratio.

 Read more: Gossamer Gear Gorilla 50 review